andmos/dotfiles/README.md

 to .bashrc.

 ### .OSX
-.osx is used on a new Mac-installation, and makes OSX more usable.
+.osx is used on a new Mac-installation, and makes OSX usable for me.
 Just run:

     ./.osx